trinhngocthuyen/xccache/docs/getting-started.md

 Also, you may notice that all packages turn into local packages.
 This is perfectly normal as the tool creates special packages called *proxy packages* to manipulate cache of a package.

-If you have local/development packages, they are accessible under the `local-packages` group in the project structure.

 <img src="res/proxy_local.png" width="300px">

 ## Understanding the Tool